Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Doosan Engine worked on standardizing 3D model maintenance in preparation for the use of 3D-based design and to secure the consistency of the design data.
 To transfer large amounts of design data at the right time, the company fully reviewed data conversion and migration measures and prepared a detailed migration scenario.
 Because accurate data is a prerequisite for efficient system operation, Doosan Engine consulted with experts and used available workforce from the early stage of the project for thorough verification.
 As a result, the company was able to migrate the product data successfully.

-With the successful deployment of Siemens PLM Software’s Teamcenter and NX solutions, Doosan Engine was able to unify and manage the CAD/BOM structure.
+With the successful deployment of Siemens Digital Industries Software’s Teamcenter and NX solutions, Doosan Engine was able to unify and manage the CAD/BOM structure.
 The bidirectional synchronization of the CAD/ BOM structure enables changes to be reflected immediately as soon as the data is saved in either NX or Teamcenter, and the synchronization streamlined work processes and assured data consistency.
 In addition, Teamcenter managed BOM and ERP data based on NX assembly models, so that the same data was used throughout design and manufacturing.